svnsaisathvik/svnsaisathvik/Readme.md

 # Hello, I'm Sathvik! 👋

 I'm an aspiring software developer with a passion for creating innovative solutions and continuously learning new technologies.
-Currently, I'm pursuing a B.Tech degree and actively working on various software projects.
+Currently, I'm pursuing a Integrated M.Tech degree from IIIT Banglore and actively working on various software projects.

 ## 🔧 Technologies & Tools